pieroproietti/penguins-eggs-book/chapter-1.md

 ## Repository lists

-One of the key advantages of Penguins**-**eggs is its commitment to utilizing only the original distro\'s packages.
-This means that no modifications are made to your repository lists, ensuring a safe and reliable environment.
-Penguins**-**eggs prioritizes maintaining the integrity and authenticity of your Linux distribution.
+One of the key advantages of penguins-eggs is its commitment to utilizing only the original distro\'s packages.
+This means that no modifications are made to your repository lists, ensuring a safe and reliable environment. penguins-eggs prioritizes maintaining the integrity and authenticity of your Linux distribution.

 ## Wardrobe

-To enhance customization options, Penguins**-**eggs introduces the concept of Wardrobe.
+To enhance customization options, penguins-eggs introduces the concept of Wardrobe.
 With Wardrobe and its various components, such as costumes, you can easily organize and manage your customizations, samples, and more.
 This feature enables a streamlined and efficient